rodneyosodo/homelab/README.md

 OpenGist is a lightweight implementation of the GitHub Gist API, written in Rust, supports creating, editing, deleting, and listing gists, and can be self-hosted.
 I use it to store my code snippets.

 My opengist configuration files can be found in the [opengist-compose][opengist-compose] directory.

+### speedtest-tracker

+Speedtest Tracker is a self-hosted internet performance tracking application that runs speedtest checks against Ookla's Speedtest service.
+I use it to track my internet speeds.

+My speedtest-tracker configuration files can be found in the [speedtest-tracker-compose][speedtest-tracker-compose] directory.

+![speedtest-tracker dashboard][speedtest-tracker-dashboard]

+### kavita

+Kavita is a fast, feature rich, cross platform reading server.
+Built with a focus for manga and the goal of being a full solution for all your reading needs.
+Setup your own server and share your reading collection with your friends and family.

+My kavita configuration files can be found in the [kavita-compose][kavita-compose] directory.

+## endlessh

+endlessh is an SSH tarpit that slowly sends an endless banner.
+It keeps SSH clients locked up for hours or even days at a time.
+The purpose is to put your real SSH server on another port and then let the script kiddies get stuck in this tarpit instead of bothering a real server.

+My endlessh configuration files can be found in the [endlessh-compose][endlessh-compose] directory.

+## dozzle

+dozzle is a simple container log viewer for Docker.
+It is designed to be very minimalistic and fit into the Docker ecosystem without extra dependencies.

+My dozzle configuration files can be found in the [dozzle-compose][dozzle-compose] directory.

+![dozzle dashboard][dozzle-dashboard]

 [website]: https://rodneyosodo.com
 [twitter]: https://twitter.com/b1ackd0t